Custom Event Setup

 Nature of aligner printing workflows

-Orthodontic aligner printing is a highly application-sensitive process.
+Orthodontic aligner production is a highly application-sensitive and multivariable manufacturing process.

-Final aligner performance depends on the interaction between:
+Final part performance depends on the interaction between:

 • resin formulation and version